 Kevin Reide - Went on to become a presenter for BBC Midlands Today.

 Barnie Choudury - Barnie volunteered with us during the early 1980’s.
 From then he became a trainee at BBC and went on to become Social Affairs Corrispondant.

 2003 saw the indroduction of a 24 hour broadcasting system and the use of new software packages, enabling us to broadcast direct from a computer to the patients.
-This system made it quicker to play a patients request since most of our CD music is held on the database.
+This system made it quicker to find a patients request since most of our CD music is now held on the database.

 In 2014 Coventry Hospital Radio as it’s now known started broadcasting online via it’s own website www.coventryhospitalradio.org as well as throughout Coventry University Hospital.

 CHR currently has 37 volunteers, 30 of which have regular shows playing a mixture of Jazz, blues, Rock, Pop, World Music, Oldies and the music of today along with loads of requests for the patients.

 We are based on the 5th floor of the hospital.
 Our phone number for enquiries is 024 7696 8252.
 For requests call *800 from the bedside unit or 024 7696 8298 from an outside line.

 The Coventry Hospital Radio Team